Arrows78/dotfiles/README.md

 - `aliases`: Custom shell aliases for quick command-line shortcuts.
 - `brew.sh`: Script to install Homebrew and common packages.
+- `Brewfile`: Configuration file based on the brew.sh and generated with `brew bundle dump --describe`
 - `git_setup.sh`: Script to configure Git with your user details.
 - `gitconfig`: Global Git configuration file.
 - `install.sh`: Main installation script to symlink dotfiles to your home directory.